lourish789/ROI_Project/README.md

-# ROI_Project
+# ROI_Project; JAMB Performance Prediction Model

-Team ROI built an ML Model to predict the JAMB scores of candidates based on their features and performance.
+Team ROI built a machine learning classification model to predict Nigerian students’ JAMB performance level; Below Average(0 - 199) , or Pass(200 - 400) based on 15 socio-academic features such as distance to school, type of school, teacher ratings, and study habits.

+The goal is to provide insights that help students, teachers, and policymakers identify at-risk learners and improve exam outcomes.

 Dataset source: https://www.kaggle.com/datasets/idowuadamo/students-performance-in-2024-jamb